nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3b.
-If the value of index is less than 1 or greater than the number of tasks assigned to that person.
+If the value of the specified index is less than 1 or greater than the number of tasks assigned to that student.

    * 3b1.
 TAPA shows an error message.